IntersectMBO/cardano-base/cardano-config/README.md

 Keys that none of the parsers below recognise produce a **warning** by default (so typos are noticed); `parseConfigurationFilesWith RejectUnknownKeys` turns them into a hard error instead.

+The same policy governs **shadowed keys**: if a component is given as its own section (e.g. a `Testing` section key) *and* one of that component's keys also appears at the top level (e.g. a top-level `DijkstraGenesisFile`), the top-level value is ignored — the section wins.
+That is almost always a mistake, so it warns by default and is rejected under `RejectUnknownKeys`.
+(This concerns only the keys you write; the per-component defaults are merged separately and never trigger it.)

 The recognised keys are grouped into the following components.
 Every component may be given inline, as a sub-file path, or as a list of sources (see